islandora-community/IslandoraCon2023/_pages/Logistics.md

 ---

-On this page learn more about accomodations and travel to Toronto and staying near the conference.
+On this page learn more about accomodations and travel to Toronto and to UTSC.